uriah-windham/uriah-windham/README.md

 - 👋 Hi, I’m @uriah-windham
 - 👀 I’m interested in learning as much as I can about code
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently Python
-- 💞️ I’m looking to collaborate on any new project to practice my Front-End Development skills
+- 💞️ I’m looking to collaborate on any new project to practice my Back-End Development skills
 - 📫 How to reach me - uswindham99@gmail.com

 <!---